Characters: Baldurs Gate Main Party Members

 - Retcon: Sort of.
 In BG1 Edwin has a villainous goatee, which was fine, but in the time between BG1 and the sequel, Red Wizards were declared by canon outside of the Baldur's Gate series to consider facial hair barbaric, making Edwin a bizarre and unique case of Retcon, Characterization Marches On (but for his country, not for him), and artistic license, because Bioware could easily have just removed the goatee for the sequel.

 - Although this is probably justified by the fact that there are hints that he is an exile.

-- Squishy Wizard - He's the game's best pure offensive magic-user.
-He's also by far its most fragile character.
+- Squishy Wizard: He's the game's best pure offensive magic-user.
+He's also by far its most fragile character (apart from Xan, who has a terrifying 7 Constitution).
 Furthermore, unlike most of the other magic-oriented characters (Imoen, Aerie, Nalia, Dynaheir, etc.) he doesn't have a high DEX or the ability to equip a shield to make up for his squishiness.

 - To be more specific, for all his talk of performing treasonous behavior, Edwin is one of the most loyal NPCs you can recruit.
 You can basically be a paladin type character who does tons of good things, have a largely good aligned party, with a high reputation, and the most Edwin will do is make some snide remarks.
 Just don't get that reputation point to 19 or 20, because he'll REALLY leave.

 - Though you might wind up losing him anyway, as there's an unusually high number of NPCs who will try to kill him as a result of banter interactions: Valygar, Minsc, and Keldorn all come to hate him through dialogue, and if you don't step in, things can go very badly for him.